Mestri (film): Production

 Mestri was directed by Suresh Krissna, and produced by K. Ramakrishna Prasad under Soubhagya Films.
 Dasari Narayana Rao wrote the story and screenplay, and Rajendra Kumar wrote the dialogues.
-Cinematography was handled by Ch.
-Ramana Raju, and editing by Gowtam Raju.
+Editing by Gowtam Raju.
 Shooting took place predominantly at Ramoji Film City.

 Soundtrack

 The soundtrack was composed by Vandemataram Srinivas.
 It was released on 23 February 2009.

 Release and reception

 Mestri was released on 12 March 2009, and became controversial because many of its dialogues were interpreted as being targeted at the-then Praja Rajyam Party chief Chiranjeevi, despite Krissna's denial.
-Deepa Garimella of Fullhyd gave the film an overall rating of 5 out of 10.
-She gave 7 points for the cast performances, 5 for the script, 7.5 for the music and 6 for the visuals.
 Radhika Rajamani of Rediff.com rated the film two stars out of five, saying, "One has to wait to see if the climate is favourable for Mestri's percolation to the audience in all the centres."
 The Times of India said it "fails to impress on many counts.
 Barring some potshots against Chiranjeevi and advising youngsters not to be 'star-struck', the film offers little else.
 Even the predictable and slow-moving screenplay takes its toll on the audience."
 Sify wrote, "The film is just laced on a Utopian model and hence lacks entertainment values."